Sami Blood: Production

 Sami Blood is the first feature fiction film to have received funding from the International Sámi Film Institute.
 Evolving out of a short made by Kernell that was screened at the 2015 Sundance Film Festival, the film was shot partly in Tärnaby-Hemavan, in northern Sweden, and partly in Uppsala and Stockholm.

 Amanda Kernell, the director of Sami Blood, who has a Sami father and a Swedish mother, mentioned in an interview that although the film is about 1930’s Swedish society, she did not just want to make it a historical film which shows faked reality, but wanted it to be authentic and communicate real feelings.
 She cared a lot about every detail in producing it, such as shooting locations and casting.
-According to her interview, the girl who played Elle-Marjar is a true Sami girl who does reindeer herding in her everyday life.
+According to her interview, the girl who played Elle-Marja is a true Sami girl who does reindeer herding in her everyday life.
 Besides this, some stories in the film were based on real experiences she had had before, or real anecdotes she heard from her family and Sami people through interviews.
 By the use of her own identity and materials she could find, Amanda managed to represent the nuanced negative atmosphere flowing between the dominating and the dominated in 1930’s Swedish society.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 96%, based on 23 reviews with an average rating of 7.2/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 97%, based on 30 reviews with an average rating of 7.2/10.